wso2/performance-apim/README.md

 Each directory has executable scripts.

-This package must be extracted in user home directory of all JMeter servers and the API Manager server used for the performance tests.
+This package must be extracted in user home directory of all JMeter nodes and the API Manager node used for the performance tests.

+In addition, please make sure to extract the "performance-common" package to all nodes and install Java, JMeter, and SAR to all nodes by using scripts provided.

 **Note:** These scripts will work only on Debian based systems like Ubuntu.